The Bankrate promise

 “One example would be if your tax returns show that you made $100,000 last year when you really made $200,000 because you were able to deduct an expensive printing machine you bought,” says Brad Seibel, head of Mortgage at Sage Mortgage.
 “Your bank statements, rather than your tax returns, would adequately show your income.”
 (Editor’s note: Sage Mortgage is owned by Bankrate parent company Red Ventures.)

-Bank statement loans are considered riskier, however, and many banks and mortgage companies don’t offer them.
+Bank statement loans are considered riskier than typical mortgages, and many banks and mortgage lenders don’t offer them.
 That’s because they’re non-qualified (non-QM) mortgages, meaning they aren’t backed by Fannie Mae and Freddie Mac, so there’s less protection for lenders and borrowers.

 How do bank statement loans work?